jimhigson/oboe.js/writing/main/3_Background.md

 format of the item being inspected is defined by an independently maintained service.

-More declarative syntaxes exist which are flexible enough that the declarative expressions may still apply as the underlying model is refactored.
-Whilst not applicable to use in general purpose programming, XPATH is an example of this.
-As an analogue of the Java situation above, Given the following XML:
+In the domain of markup languages, declarative selector co-languages such as XPATH exist whose coupling is loose enough that their expressions may continue to function after the exact shape of a message is refactored.
+While this is nothing more radical than using the selection languages as they were intended, their employment is not the most natural coming from a programming context in which the application developer's responsibilities usually start where the demarshaler's end.
+Consider the following XML:

 ~~~~ {.xml}
 <people>